FrankM1/docs/content/concepts/config.md

 #### From address

-By default the 'from' address for mail sent from Ghost is set to the title of your publication, for example `<ghost@your-publication.com>`.
+By default the 'from' address for mail sent from Qazana is set to the title of your publication, for example `<ghost@your-publication.com>`.
 To override this to something different, use:

 ```json
 "mail": {